singha-brother/Security_Notes/Portswigger/Business_Logic_Vulnerabilities/labs.md

 - see the flow of buying process
 - try with negative quantity and it accept
 - it is not accepted the negative balance
-- buy 1 Lightweight l33t which is 1337$ and adjust with other items filling negative numbers
+- buy 1 Lightweight l33t which is 1337$ and adjust with other items filling negative numbers for quantity

 ---